Data Table

 #### Inline Editing (Pencil Icon)

-A pencil icon appears next to the data when you activate inline editing for a field.
-Users click the icon to edit.
+A pencil icon appears next to the data.
+Users click it to edit.

 #### Direct Cell Editing